ElenaOds/starwars/README.md

 ### Getting Started

-1.Clone current repository
+- Clone current repository
-2.Install all dependencies with **npm install**
+- Install all dependencies with **npm install**
-3.Run the development server with **npm run dev** 4.Open http://localhost:3000 with your browser to see the result 5.Run **npm run test** to start testing
+- Run the development server with **npm run dev**
+- Open http://localhost:3000 with your browser to see the result
+- Run **npm run test** to start testing